reubano/meza/README.rst

 ^^^^^^^^^^^^^^^^

 pandas is great, but installing it isn't exactly a `walk in the park`_.
-It also doesn't play nice with `PyPy`_. `csvkit`_ is an equally useful project, but it doesn't expose the same API when used as `a library`_ as it does via the command line.
-I designed **meza** to provide much of same functionality as pandas and csvkit, while using functional programming methods.
+It also doesn't play nice with `PyPy`_.
+I designed **meza** to provide much of same functionality as pandas, using the functional programming paradigm.

 Why you should use meza
 ^^^^^^^^^^^^^^^^^^^^^^^

 ``meza`` provides a number of benefits / differences from similar libraies such as ``pandas``.
 Namely:

-- functional instead of object oriented
+- a functional programming instead of object oriented API
 - `iterators by default`_ (reading/writing)
 - `pypy support`_
 - `geojson support`_ (reading/writing)